Key Performance Indicators

 Performance

-Two Lost Time Injuries (LTIs) were recorded in the 12 months to 31 December 2024, compared to five in 2023, resulting in an improved rolling 12-month Lost Time Injury Frequency Rate (LTIFR) of 0.06 per 200,000 hours worked (31 December 2023: 0.15).
-In 2024, Kenmare achieved its lowest ever All Injury Frequency Rate of 0.93 per 200,000 hours worked.
-Improved safety awareness has been promoted by the delivery of leadership accountability programmes; improvements to the “permit to work” programme, hazard identification and risk assessment protocols; and the ongoing “Trabalho Seguro” (“Safe Work”) initiative.
+Three Lost Time Injuries (LTIs) were recorded in the 12 months to 31 December 2025, compared to two in 2024, resulting in a rolling 12-month Lost Time Injury Frequency Rate (LTIFR) of 0.07 per 200,000 hours worked (31 December 2024: 0.06).
+In 2025, Kenmare achieved its lowest ever All Injury Frequency Rate of 0.75 per 200,000 hours worked.
+The WCP A upgrade project has had no injuries since commencement, achieving over two million LTI free hours.

 GHG Emissions